 Backpackerboard offers good advice on buying a car or van to travel around.
 You could also rent a Motorhome instead of buying a car and selling it again.
 Check out the EuropeByCamper blog for some great articles on Motorhome travel across Europe.

 Living out of a car or a van while travelling a foreign country is a very liberating experience and can work out a lot cheaper in the end.
+It’s a good long term strategy for saving money while you travel in your own country or around the world.
 Special places to stay don’t have to be fixed locations.

 Take The Train